|

 This is El Monumento a Pedro de Valdivia.
 He sits astride a horse that is transitioning from stallion to mare.

 For some reason, and I hope I never find out, the horse's -- ummm -- masculine feature? -- is noticeably gone.
 Only some jagged white plaster where the horse's pride once was.
 Usually on these bronze equestrian statutes, the horse's most masculine feature has been "rubbed" to a shiny bright gold.
 For good luck, they always saw.
 Yeah, I buy that one.
-So, perhaps someone, at some point, was a little desperate for luck to swing his or her way and -- poof! -- the stallion has transitioned to a mare.
+So, perhaps someone, at some point, was a little desperate for luck to swing his or her way and -- poof! -- the stallion transitioned to a mare.
 Clearly the Old Bronze Horse ain't what he used to be.
 But, say what you will, Pedro de Valdivia is taking it in stride.
 Literally.

 And what do I spy here: